 Onion, carrot, ginger, coconut aminos, apple cider vinegar, cloves and star anise.

 These flavor the broth.
-Omit the cloves and start anise if you’re AIP.
+Omit the cloves and star anise if you’re AIP.

 A thin, easy to slice sirloin steak.

 Traditionally, pho has some sort of rice noodle in it.
 However, to keep this grain free, the recipe calls for spiraled daikon radish!
 It’s much easier than it sounds.
 Daikon radish is fairly easy to find, and the perfect shape to spiralize.
 I used this spiralizer, and recommend using a larger one like it.
 You can also sub zucchini noodles.

 You can use either large bok choy, or baby bok choy.

 Flavors that you done want to miss in pho!